 The first train station I visited was York.
-I had been on a weekend away on the North York moors with a group of friends from University, and had travelled up to the destination on a mini-bus provided by another local university.
-On the Sunday, we travelled to the centre of York because Christmas in York is what dreams are made of, but the bus had to return early, meaning we had to use the trains.
+I had been on a weekend away on the North York moors with a group of friends from University, and had traveled up to the destination on a mini-bus provided by another local university.
+On the Sunday we traveled to the centre of York because Christmas in York is what dreams are made of, but the bus had to return early meaning we had to use the trains instead.

-Recently, I booked some more train tickets to London.
-The website was virtually impossible to navigate, and it took a significant search to find the form describing what sort of seat/space I would need, and what times I would need a porter and ramp at both ends of the journey.
-Eventually, the tickets were booked, and then something happened that hadn’t the year before.
-I received an email with my “care plan” listed out explicitly, with what times I would need support, and what seat I would have in the accessible carriage.
+A year later I booked some more train tickets to London.
+The website was virtually impossible to navigate and it took a significant search to find the form describing what sort of seat/space I would need, and what times I would need a porter and ramp at both ends of the journey.
+Eventually the tickets were booked and then something happened that hadn’t the year before.
+I received an email with my “care plan” listed out explicitly, with what times I would need support and what seat I would have in the accessible carriage.
 All I had to do was print this out and show the piece of paper to the porters to prove that I had booked support, and it would be provided.
-Amazingly, the system was very effective, and it worked perfectly.
+Amazingly the system was very effective and it worked perfectly.